-The NAEA Education Foundation awards scholarships to offset the registration cost for the education programs offered at NAEA conferences and for the Enrolled Agent Exam Online Self-Study Preparatory Course offered through NAEA and programs available through its state affiliates.
+The NAEA Education Foundation awards scholarships to offset the registration cost for the education programs offered at NAEA conferences and programs available through its state affiliates.
 Consideration will be given to applicants who have experience in taxation or accounting.

-When applying for a scholarship—whether for an NAEA conference or the EA Exam Prep — please read the instructions carefully and return the completed application to NAEA on time.
+When applying for a scholarship please read the instructions carefully and return the completed application to NAEA on time.
 NAEA's scholarships are very competitive.
-Neatness, grammar and content count!
-Only complete applications will be considered.
+Neatness, grammar, and content count!
+Only complete and timely applications will be considered.
 Please note scholarships are available for registration fees only.
 Conference scholarship candidates are limited to receiving one scholarship per year.
 Scholarships are non-transferable and may only be used for the session offered.

 To support the profession and give back to other enrolled agents, please use the NAEA contribution form below.